GU-DPM/EvolutionaryClassifier/README.md

 The code can be run in parallel using the bash scripts found in simulation/code/ Analysis scripts can be found in the R markdown file simulation/dpmAnalysis_trialSim.Rmd

+The analysis directory contiains code used for ongoing downstream ananlysis of the simulation results.